 Does your company need to hire a software engineer?
 Chances are, the answer is yes.
-IT professionals (most notably software engineers) are the most sought after hires, according to Monster Intelligence data as of this October.
+IT professionals (most notably software engineers) are consistently some of the most sought-after hires.
 But what are the right places to look for software engineers?
-In this article we will discuss the best job boards to use when looking for software engineers.
+In this article, we will discuss the best job boards to use when looking for software engineers.

 We at Recruitee have also been hiring software developers and tweaking the hiring process to reach top tier tech talent.
 At this point, we have seen much and we would like to suggest this list of the best job boards for software engineers to you.
 The following sites are in no particular order, and the pricing listed is subject to change with time.

 1 — Stack Overflow

 Stack Overflow is an easy-to-use, tech-specific, job posting site and generally considered as one of the best job boards for finding top tech talent.
 It claims to have a database that grows by 1,000 developer CVs per day.
 You may purchase “Featured Listings” or “Top Spots” for your job posts.
 The former puts your jobs on the homepage and highlights them near the top of the jobs search results.
 The latter puts your jobs on top of banner ads on Stack Overflow.

 Dice is a tech job board that boasts a tremendous amount of traffic (about two million candidates!).
 You pay per job post and save money with each additional job listing.
 If you want to bring in skilled tech candidates, this is definitely one of the best job boards.
 Think of this site as your lucky dice, and be willing to bet it all.

 The official job board of TechCrunch, Crunchboard is a sleek interface used to find qualified IT candidates.
 Pricing is transparent, including the number of job postings, as well as the length of time the postings will be active.
 Purchase a pack to save!
 It’s just like buying beer.
 Well, not really, but you get the point.

 4 — GitHub